clockworksspheres/wNp/README.md

 # wNp

+# What it is:

 Starting as a weather tracking app, being used to track weather against health issues manually.
 Eventually will have features added to track and analyze health conditions against weather patterns.

-# Who:
+# Who it is targeted for:

-## Applicable to people with health issues that are affected by the weather.
+Applicable to people with health issues that are affected by the weather.

-# Why:
+# Why write something like this:

 Adding weather forecasts may help people with weather related health issues better plan activities around bad pain related weather.

-# When:

-Always
+Why write something with this intention when there are other apps out there that do the job better?
+Also intended as a project for the developer(s) to learn the tech to build such an app.

+# When is it useful?:

+* Planning activities to avoid bad health consequences due to weather
+* Learning and understanding the personal connection with weather and pain
+* and more...

 ## When it started

 Project started in 2010 origionally as a C++ & Qt project on my own time, dropped for a decade and restarted as a new pyside6 project in 2025.

-# Where:

-## Where this was designed for
+# Where is this software useful?:

-This app is designed for anywhere that the US NOAA collects data from.
+This app is designed for anywhere that the US NOAA collects data from, locally and collaboratively.
 The app is zip code driven at this time.

 # How: